ubonpartners/yolo-dpar/README.md

 For, the -dp/-dpa/-dpar models- because these models take a few days to train and I am lazy, they are not all trained for the same number of epochs so comparison may not be very "fair".

 The ReID results are measured top-1 and top-10 recall on a mixed set containing 399 image IDs and 5736 person images from a combination of datasets.
 Comparisions with "non-R" models are using the basic REID embedding ultralytics recently introduced which uses the raw input to the detect layer as an embedding.

+<b>Yolo11-dpa-x, yolo12-dpa-l, yolo11-dpar-l -weights</b> - exist, but I have not uploaded or updated the table yet, all this takes some time!

 <small>